Jaredharper1/Sortarr/README.md

 5) In Tautulli, go to the matching library and search for the item by name.
 6) If it is missing or stale, open the item and choose Media Info -> Refresh Media Info.
 7) After the refresh completes, search again to confirm the item appears.
-8) Back in Sortarr, click Refresh Sonarr/Radarr data and wait for the load to complete.
+8) Back in Sortarr, click Refresh all data and wait for the load to complete.

 If the title still does not match, the issue is likely missing IDs in Plex/Tautulli or a mismatch between libraries.
 Share the title and the Tautulli history count for that item so we can investigate further.